MicrosoftDocs/windows-dev-docs/hub/powertoys/workspaces.md

 # Workspaces utility

 PowerToys Workspaces is a desktop m anager utility for launching a set of applications to custom positions and configurations with one-click, getting you into your ideal desktop state for any project or activity faster.
 You can capture your desktop state as a new workspace using the editor, add arguments to apps to configure their state on launch, and pin the workspace as a desktop shortcut for quick-launching.
 Launching the workspace will launch all apps to their assigned positions.

+## Enabling

+To start using Workspaces, enable it in the PowerToys Settings.

 ## Creating a new workspace